anasvag575/STM32WB55_OV7670_Project/README.md

 # STM32WB55 MCU project

-The goal of this project is to implement a sensor MCU-based network, where the MCU collects and then sends the data via Radio to a processing system (Cloud or Embedded system).
+The goal of this project is to implement a sensor MCU-based network, where the MCU collects data from the nodes (in our case sensors/camera).

 <p align="center">
   <img src="Doc/Images/pic1.png" width="600">